Orthodox Church of the Czech Lands and Slovakia: Post-War developments

-In 1945, after the incorporation of Carpatho-Rus' by the USSR as Zakarpattia Oblast of the Ukrainian SSR, eastern parts of the Eparchy of Mukačevo and Prešov were transferred from the supreme jurisdiction of Serbian Orthodox Church to the jurisdiction of the Russian Orthodox Church, and on that territory a new Eparchy of Mukačevo and Užgorod was formed, while the western part of the diocese remained in Czechoslovakia and was reorganized as Eparchy of Prešov.
+In 1945, after the incorporation of Carpatho-Rus' by the USSR as Zakarpattia Oblast of the Ukrainian SSR, eastern parts of the Eparchy of Mukačevo and Prešov were transferred from the jurisdiction of the Serbian Orthodox Church to the jurisdiction of the Russian Orthodox Church, and on that territory a new Eparchy of Mukačevo and Užgorod was formed, while the western part of the diocese remained in Czechoslovakia and was reorganized as the Eparchy of Prešov.

 After World War II, the Orthodox Church in Czechoslovakia began its recovery without its bishop.
-On December 9, 1951, the Patriarch of Moscow granted autocephaly to the Orthodox Church of Czechoslovakia, recognized by nearly all Orthodox local churches, though this action was not recognized by Constantinople, who made unsubstantiated and uncanonical claims to jurisdiction, regarding the Czechoslovak church as being autonomous under its authority.
-The Patriarch of Constantinople later issued a Tomos, or official proclamation, of autocephaly in 1998.
+On December 9, 1951, the Patriarch of Moscow granted autocephaly to the Orthodox Church of Czechoslovakia, recognized by nearly all Orthodox local churches, though this action was not recognized by the Ecumenical Patriarch of Constantinople, who made claims to jurisdiction, regarding the Czechoslovak church as being autonomous under its authority.
+The Patriarch of Constantinople later issued a tomos, or official proclamation, of autocephaly in 1998.

-When the Communists popularly came to power in April 1950, the government convoked a synod of the Greek Catholic Church at Prešov, at which five priests and a large number of laymen signed a document declaring that the union with Rome was disbanded and asking to be received into the jurisdiction of the Moscow Patriarchate, later the Orthodox Church of Czechoslovakia.
-The move was made with widespread popular support where the so-called Uniate church and Uniate faithful were presented with the choice of remaining subservient to Rome and becoming Latin rite Catholics or returning to their ancestral Orthodox Faith to undo the injustice that the deceptive creation of the Uniate church constituted.
-The vast majority of so-called Greek Catholics chose to return to the Orthodox Church of their ancestors.
-The government then transferred control of the Greek Catholic churches and other property to the Orthodox Church.
+When the Communists came to power in April 1950, the government convoked a synod of the Slovak Greek Catholic Church in Prešov, where five priests and a large number of laymen signed a document declaring that the union with Rome was disbanded and asking to be received into the jurisdiction of the Moscow Patriarchate, later the Orthodox Church of Czechoslovakia.
+Greek Catholic faithful and clergy were presented with the choice of remaining in union with Rome and becoming Latin Church Catholics or keeping their Byzantine rite and becoming Orthodox.
+The government transferred control of the Greek Catholic churches and other property to the Orthodox Church.